Homebrew/legacy-homebrew/Library/Homebrew/manpages/brew.1.md

     stable version.

     If `-v` is passed, do a verbose VCS checkout, if the url represents a CVS.
-    This useful for seeing if an existing VCS cache has been updated.
+    This is useful for seeing if an existing VCS cache has been updated.

     If `--force` is passed, remove a previously cached version and re-fetch.